Trials of Creating a Homemade Liquid Laundry Soap

 1/2 cup washing soda

-In a large stock pot, bring 2 cups of water to a soft boil.
+In a large stockpot, bring 6 cups of water to a soft boil.
 Once the water begins to boil, turn off the burner and add baking soda and washing soda.
 Stir for two to four minutes to help dissolve the ingredients into the water.
 Next, add castile soap or Sal Suds.
 Combine by gently stirring to avoid too many bubbles.
-Last add 10 drops of lavender essential oil or one of your favorites.
+Last, add 30 ml lavender essential oil or one of your favorites.

 Pour into a large airtight container to store until use.
 As the soap sits, the mixture may form into a gel.
 The contents may settle to the bottom or clump.
 This is all normal, simply stir or give it a shake before use.
 I’ve noticed this happens in cooler temperatures.
 So in the winter try to keep in a warmer spot.